mongodb/specifications/source/max-staleness/max-staleness.rst

 during the interval between checks.

 For example:
-Say heartbeatFrequencyMS is 10 seconds and maxStalenessMS is set to 25 seconds, and immediately after a secondary is checked its staleness is estimated at 20 seconds.
+Say heartbeatFrequencyMS is 10 seconds and maxStalenessSeconds is set to 25 seconds, and immediately after a secondary is checked its staleness is estimated at 20 seconds.
 It is eligible for reads until 5 seconds after the check, then it becomes ineligible, causing all queries to be directed to the primary until the next check, 5 seconds later.